v01dlabs/dollcode/README.md

 ### Web 🌐

-Visit the web interface and start converting!
+Visit the [web interface](https://dollcode.v01dlabs.sh) to start converting!
 The interface supports all available modes for encoding and decoding.

 ## How it Works 🎛️